 A Gaussian process is a probability distribution over possible functions that fit a set of points \cite{Rasmussen2006}.
-A Gaussian processes regression model provides uncertainty estimations together with prediction values.
-The prior knowledge of the form of functions can be integrated by using kernel functions.
+A Gaussian process regression model provides prediction values together with uncertainty estimates.
+The model incorporates prior knowledge about the nature of the functions through the use of kernel functions.

-The GPR model in this tutorial is the standard or vanilla Gaussian processes \cite{frigola2013bayesian}.
-There are two main constraints with it: 1) The overall computation complexity is $O(N^3)$, where $N$ is the dimension of the covariance matrix $K$.
-2) The memory consumption is quadratic.
-Because of the computation complexity and memory consumption, the standard Gaussian processes model gets stuck quickly.
-For regression tasks with a big dataset, sparse GP is used to reduce computational complexity \cite{liu2020gaussian}.
+The GPR model discussed in this tutorial is the standard or ``vanilla'' approach to Gaussian processes \cite{frigola2013bayesian}.
+There are two primary limitations with it: 1) The computational complexity is $O(N^3)$, where $N$ represents the dimension of the covariance matrix $K$.
+2) The memory consumption increases quadratically with data size.
+Due to these constraints, standard GPR models become impractical for large datasets.
+In such cases, sparse Gaussian Processes are employed to alleviate computational complexity \cite{liu2020gaussian}.